Frequently Asked Questions

 Q: What is SBAB's Developer Portal?

-Q: What data does the SBAB Development Portal contain?
+Q: What data does the SBAB Development Portal/Sandbox contain?

 Our sandbox environment contains static test data with the same data structure that is used in production.
 You are free to test all endpoints available and the documentation covers both sandbox as well as production environment.